Mahdi321/D-Yelp-Hiring-freelancer/README.md

 2- Decenteralized (Prefrabably)

-3- Available in sanctioned countries
+3- Available in sanctioned countries.
+If you get payment from me there will be nothing that relate you to project

 Hiring (No need for trust):